-For many Filipinos, working abroad is more of a necessity than something they want in the first place.
+For many Filipinos, working abroad is more of a necessity than a desire.
 To be physically distant from loved ones – to spend months and even years alongside a community with different sets of values, culture, and principles – is oftentimes a sacrifice that never gets rewarded.

-A large chunk of Overseas Filipino Workers (OFWs) can be found in Hong Kong working as professional helpers (it was reported that the count is over 190,000).
-All of them undergo the big hustle, obliging to work 24 hours a day for 6 days a week with Sunday usually as their only free time.
+A large chunk of Overseas Filipino Workers (OFWs) can be found in Hong Kong, working as professional helpers.
+Most undergo the big hustle, obliging to work long hours, 6 days a week with Sunday as their only free time.

-Baby Ruth Villarama’s excellent Sunday Beauty Queen documents how most of them spend this precious day of freedom.
-Usually, they meet up with fellow Filipinos to make themselves feel like they’re at home in the Philippines, sharing words and smiles over food and drinks.
+Baby Ruth Villarama’s excellent Sunday Beauty Queen documents how many spend this one precious day of freedom.
+Usually, they meet up with fellow Filipinos, sharing words and smiles over food and drinks.
 It is through these gatherings that they are able to feel at home.

-There is also a group of OFWs who organize an annual beauty pageant limited only to the Filipino community in Hong Kong.
+There is also a group of OFWs who organize an annual beauty pageant, open only to the Filipino community in Hong Kong.
 For a single day in a year, this is their big highlight.
-Contestants join because of the cash prize, something that might be useful to their families’ expenses back home.
-But for many, it was an opportunity to be bigger than who they are.
+Contestants join because of the cash prize: something desperately needed for their families’ expenses back home.
+For some, however, it’s simply an opportunity to become something more than what they are.

-Sunday Beauty Queen is a poignant love letter to these people who dared to go beyond the extra mile for their loved ones.
-It is also a heartfelt tribute to our modern-day Cinderellas – the women who personify our humanity’s tendencies to become the best we can be.
+Sunday Beauty Queen is a poignant love letter to those who dare walk that extra mile for their loved ones.
+It is also a heartfelt tribute to our modern-day Cinderellas: women who personify humanity’s potential to become the best versions of ourselves.

-Not a single second did the documentary dared to overdramatize the plights of its subjects as everything was handled with as much compassion and respect.
-It was also able to explore various issues embedded in every Filipino working abroad without any attempts of glorification.
+Not a single second did the documentary dare to overdramatize the plights of its subjects: everything was handled with compassion, tact and respect.
+The film explores various issues embedded in the lives of those who work abroad, without any attempts at glorification.

-But Sunday Beauty Queen is not about its heartbreaks.
-The documentary is all about breaking the mold – all about trying to prove to everyone that there’s more to our overseas workers than just their sacrifices.
+Still, Sunday Beauty Queen is not about its heartbreaks.
+The documentary is all about breaking the mold – trying to prove to everyone that there’s more to our overseas workers than the sacrifices they make.